 - Depression and Boredom

 - Breaks from meaningful activities interrupts routine.
 You may feel sad or have a low mood.
-You may also having feelings of boredom and loneliness.
+You may also have feelings of boredom and loneliness.

 - Anger, Frustration, or Irritability